Updated Apache httpd packages that correct three security issues are now

 available for Red Hat Enterprise Linux 3 and 4.

 This update has been rated as having moderate security impact by the Red

 Hat Security Response Team.

-caching is enabled, a remote attacker could send a carefully crafted
+and a custom 400 error document.
+A remote attacker could send a carefully

-Users of httpd should upgrade to these updated packages, which contain
+Users of httpd should update to these erratum packages which contain

 backported patches to correct these issues along with some additional bugs.